LazyCyborg/tmseegpy/README.md

 If you have trouble with the current dataloader and creates one that is compatible with multiple systems (maybe out of frustration) feel free to reach out to hjarneko@gmail.com.
 The package uses a modified version of the neurone_loader (https://github.com/heilerich/neurone_loader) to load the data from the Bittium NeurOne and convert it to an MNE-Python raw object.

+### Acknowledgements

+This pipeline includes various processing steps from several sources:

+- **Artifact removal** methods written by **Silvia Casarotto**
+- **Independent Component Analysis (ICA)** adapted from **Nigel Rogasch's TESA toolbox**, which served as the main inspiration and benchmark for this code
+- **Muscle artifact removal** (using Tensorly) inspired by **Tangwiriyasakul et al., 2019**

+  ### Special Thanks

+- **Dr. Silvia Casarotto** for kindly sharing code and verifying the preprocessing output
+- **Dr. Nigel Rogasch** for sanctioning the adaptation of TESA in Python
+- **Dr. Mats Svantesson** (Linköping University Hospital) for many hours of assistance with code, signal processing, and EEG data verification
+- **Dr. Magnus Thordstein** (Linköping University Hospital) for providing access to TMS and TMS-EEG equipment for sample data collection
+- **Dr. Andrew Wold, PhD** for teaching me how to use the TMS equipment
+- **Gramfort et al.** for creating MNE-Python, which this program is built upon

+  This project would not have been possible to complete without the support and contributions of these individuals.

 ## Installation

 1. Clone the repository: